 - Exports through Make in India underlined in FTP: Commerce Minister Nirmala Sitharaman

-What does Darjeeling Tea, Basmathi Rice, Indian Carpet, Kancheepuram Silk, Mysore Sandalwood Oil, Indian Garments, Indian Software, Surat Diamonds to name a few have in common.
+What does Darjeeling Tea, Basmati Rice, Indian Carpet, Kancheepuram Silk, Mysore Sandalwood Oil, Indian Garments, Indian Software, Surat Diamonds to name a few have in common.
 They represent the modern symbols of Indian foreign trade.

-India's Foreign Trade Policy also known as Export Import Policy (EXIM) in general, aims at developing export potential, improving export performance, encouraging foreign trade and creating favorable balance of payments position.
+India's Foreign Trade Policy also known as Export Import Policy (EXIM) in general, aims at developing export potential, improving export performance, encouraging foreign trade and creating a favorable balance of payments position.
 Foreign Trade Policy is prepared and announced by the Central Government (Ministry of Commerce).
 Foreign Trade Policy or EXIM Policy is a set of guidelines and instructions established by the DGFT (Directorate General of Foreign Trade) in matters related to the import and export of goods in India.

-The foreign trade policy, has offered more incentives to exporters to help them tide over the effects of a likely demand slump in their major markets such as the US and Europe.
+The foreign trade policy has offered more incentives to exporters to help them tide over the effects of a likely demand slump in their major markets such as the US and Europe.

-Foreign trade is exchange of capital, goods, and services across international borders or territories.
+Foreign trade is the exchange of capital, goods, and services across international borders or territories.
 In most countries, it represents a significant share of gross domestic product (GDP).
 While international trade has been present throughout much of history, its economic, social, and political importance has been on the rise in recent centuries.

-The Foreign Trade Policy of India is guided by the Export Import in known as in short EXIM Policy of the Indian Government and is regulated by the Foreign Trade Development and Regulation Act, 1992.
+The Foreign Trade Policy of India is guided by the Export Import known as in short EXIM Policy of the Indian Government and is regulated by the Foreign Trade Development and Regulation Act, 1992.

 DGFT (Directorate General of Foreign Trade) is the main governing body in matters related to EXIM Policy.
 The main objective of the Foreign Trade (Development and Regulation) Act is to provide the development and regulation of foreign trade by facilitating imports into, and augmenting exports from India.
-Foreign Trade Act has replaced the earlier law known as the imports and Exports (Control) Act 1947.
+Foreign Trade Act has replaced the earlier law known as the Imports and Exports (Control) Act 1947.

 Indian EXIM Policy contains various policy related decisions taken by the government in the sphere of Foreign Trade, i.e., with respect to imports and exports from the country and more especially export promotion measures, policies and procedures related thereto.